UPPMAX/UPPMAX-documentation/docs/getting_started/login_bianca_remote_desktop_website.md

   - URL
 ---

-# Login to the Bianca remote desktop environment website
+# Log in to the Bianca remote desktop environment website

 There are multiple ways to [log in to Bianca](login_bianca.md).